TensorSpd/Federated-Learning/DaysIntoLearning/Day5/day5.md

 - **Exploring Ring App Architecture** within SyftBox.
 - **Designing a Simple Regression-Based Ring App** to demonstrate federated learning principles.
 - **Planning for Collaboration** to develop and enhance the application.

 ---

-### 🔄 Recap of Day 4
-- **🧠 Implemented FedAvg Algorithm**:
-  - Developed the Federated Averaging (FedAvg) algorithm for aggregating client models.
-  - Simulated a federated environment with multiple clients training on local datasets.
-- **📊 Analyzed Model Performance**:
-  - Evaluated accuracy and loss under different data distributions.
-  - Visualized training dynamics to understand the impact of data heterogeneity.

----